-AEMO may revoke an exemption if there has been a material change in circumstances and in AEMO's reasonable opinion the exemption is no longer justified.
-The Commission considers that this process will enable AEMO to strike a reasonable balance between collecting information that will have a material impact on the accuracy of its UFE calculations for each TNI, without creating a disproportionate administrative burden for the affected DNSPs.
+The draft rule allowed AEMO to revoke an exemption if there has been a material change in circumstances and in AEMO's reasonable opinion the exemption is no longer justified.
+The Commission considered that this process would enable AEMO to strike a reasonable balance between collecting information that will have a material impact on the accuracy of its UFE calculations for each TNI, without creating a disproportionate administrative burden for the affected DNSPs.